oigwe-frx/todo-app-tdd/README.md

 ## JEST
 - Jest is a javascript testing framework built by facebook
 - "jest --watchAll" (to be placed in the package.json script) will allow for continuous monitoring of file changes
+- supertest is a module used to test the entire node.js app